 Cancellation must occur within seven days through the attendance of the first class session.
 Upon cancellation, the students should return the materials, which will occur within seven days after the institution accepts the student for admission and course enrollment.

-You may withdraw from the school at any time and receive a pro-rata refund if you have completed 60 percent or less of the scheduled days in the current payment period in your program through the last day of attendance.
-The student shall provide written notice of program withdrawal to the email: firstname.lastname@example.org, or mailed to the following address: 1525 McCarthy Boulevard, Milpitas, CA 95035.
+The student may withdraw from the school at any time and receive a pro-rated refund if they have completed 60 percent or less of the scheduled days in the current payment period in their program through the last day of attendance.
+The student shall provide written notice of program withdrawal to the email: email@example.com, or mailed to the following address: 1525 McCarthy Boulevard, Milpitas, CA 95035.
 After approval, the refund will be less a registration or administration fee not to exceed $250.00, and less any deduction for books and materials not returned in new condition as stated as refundable on the enrollment agreement.
 A refund will be made within 45 days of withdrawal.

 For the purpose of determining a refund under this section, a student shall be deemed to have withdrawn from a program of instruction when any of the following occurs:

 • The student notifies the institution of the student’s withdrawal or as of the date of the student’s withdrawal, whichever is later.

 • The institution terminates the student’s enrollment for failure to maintain satisfactory progress; failure to abide by the rules and regulations of the institution; and/or failure to meet financial obligations to the School.